Orthogonal dissection into few rectangles

 \section{Model of computation}

-We consider inputs that are \emph{orthogonal polygons}, bounded regions of the plane whose boundary consists of finitely many axis-parallel line segments, allowing polygons with holes.
-We assume that the input specifies the coordinates of each vertex (endpoint of a boundary segment).
+The main objects of study in this work are the following: \begin{definition} We define an orthogonal polygon to be a bounded region of the plane whose boundary consists of finitely many axis-parallel line segments, allowing polygons with holes.
+We do not generally require this region to be connected or simply-connected; when we do, we call it a \emph{simple polygon}.
+A \emph{vertex} of a polygon is an endpoint of one of these line segments. \end{definition}

+We may represent these by specifying the coordinates of each vertex.
 Because the problems we consider are nontrivial only for polygons with irrational coordinates, it is necessary to say something about how those coordinates are represented and how we compute with them.

-We assume that the input is described in terms of a \emph{rational basis}, finitely many real numbers with the property that if a linear combination of basis elements with rational-number coefficients adds to zero, all coefficients must be zero.\footnote{A note on terminology: A rational basis does not generally consist of rational numbers.
-On the contrary, at most one member of the basis can be rational.} We allow different bases for the $x$-coordinates and the $y$-coordinates (an $x$-basis and a $y$-basis) or a single combined basis.
-Each vertex coordinate is a rational linear combination of basis elements, represented as a vector of rational-number coefficients, one for each basis element.
+\begin{definition} We define a rational basis to be a system of finitely many real numbers that is linearly independent over $\mathbb{Q}$.
+This means that, if a linear combination of basis elements with rational-number coefficients adds to zero, all coefficients must be zero. \end{definition}

+This is just the standard notion of a basis in linear algebra, applied to systems of real numbers that form vector spaces over the rational numbers.
+At most one member of a rational basis can be a rational number, because any two rational numbers $p$ and $q$ have a rational combination $\tfrac{1}{p}p-\tfrac{1}{q}q$ summing to zero.
+In general we allow either different bases for the $x$-coordinates and the $y$-coordinates (an $x$-basis and a $y$-basis) or a single combined basis; when we consider dissections with rotation, a combined basis will be more convenient.
+We require each vertex coordinate of a given orthogonal polygon to be a rational linear combination of basis elements, represented as a vector of rational-number coefficients, one for each basis element.
 The size of the input is the number of rational coefficients needed to describe all of the polygon vertices: the product of the number of vertices with the sum of the sizes of the $x$-basis and $y$-basis.